+To prevent siphoning water through the hose from another fixture.
 To prevent water from being retained in the hose.

 The showerhead DOES NOT have a complete shut-off valve (the complete shut-off is at the faucet).
 The showerhead may drip slightly in the OFF position after use; this is normal and does not indicate a leak or defect.